top of page

 • While I'll try to stick to a format/template, maybe sometimes my mind will think a recipe needs to be written a different way.

-• I know how much of a typical ingredient I would use for a recipe, so I might not give a measurement (Call that out in a comment and I'll try my best to answer).
+• I know how much of a typical ingredient I would use for a recipe, so I might not give a real measurement (Call that out in a comment and I'll try my best to answer).

 • This isn't a real blog with daily or weekly posts.
 I dump posts in when I can.